turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ---
-title: Connect an AWS Account
+title: Connect an AWS Account to Guardrails
-sidebar_label: Connect AWS Account
+sidebar_label: Connect an AWS Account to Guardrails
 ---

 # Connect an AWS Account to Guardrails

 **Prerequisites**:

 Access to the Guardrails console with admin privilege, and a top-level `Sandbox` folder.